nodeGame/nodegame-window/README.md

 # nodegame-window: GameWindow

 GameWindow provides a handy API to interface nodeGame with the browser window.

 ---

 Creates a custom root element inside the HTML page, and insert an iframe element inside it.

 Dynamic content can be loaded inside the iframe without losing the javascript state inside the page.

 Loads and unloads special javascript/HTML snippets, called widgets, in the page.

 Defines a number of pre-defined profiles associated with special configuration of widgets.

 Depends on nodeGame-client and JSUS.
+GameWindow.Table and GameWindow.List depend also on NDDB.
+Widgets can have custom dependencies, which are checked internally by the GameWindow engine.

 ## Usage